The list of 11+ sweet Chilean Desserts that filled your heart with sugars!

 Sweet is the most enjoyable taste used in many desserts around the world, and so does Chile.
 In this Latin American country, the sweetness is taken from fruits, such as apples, pears, and peaches.

-A golden-brown crunch on the outside yet soft and moist inside, this Mexican treat is popular with Chilean of all ages (recipe below) and easy to do with only flour, baking powder, salt, and shortening.
+A golden-brown crunch on the outside yet soft and moist inside, this Mexican-inspired sweet course is popular with Chileans of all ages and easy to do with only flour, baking powder, salt, and shortening.

 Once you have finished frying your Sopaipillas, let’s go on to create our sauce.
 Now the thing is, this dish might be a little plain if we’re not adding any flavor to it, so you could sprinkle powdered sugar or sugar-cinnamon.